- How it Works

 August 22, 2017

 Certain things in life seem inevitable as one grows older, such as wrinkles, gray hair, and an expanding waistline, but everyone ages differently.
 All our senses are affected to some degree as we age, including vision – in most cases, subtle changes impact eyesight over a period of time.
-In other cases, a serious eye disease can impart far more obvious changes in vision.
+In other cases, serious eye disease can impact far more obvious changes in vision.
 Here is a look at common vision changes in adults, as well as age-related eye diseases affecting a growing number of older Americans.

 Although some vision changes affect a majority of middle-aged and older adults, they are not a sign of more serious eye problems.
 When they first occur, the following changes will likely be most noticeable when a person is reading, working on a computer, or driving.